ltpitt/vagrant-pebble-sdk/README.md

 ## How to use

-Be sure that you are using the ubuntu user in the local machine, in case you are not using the ubuntu user the Pebble SDK will not work.
+Always sure that you are using the ubuntu user in the local machine, in case you are not using the ubuntu user the Pebble SDK will not work.

 Switch to the ubuntu user with this command:
 `sudo su - ubuntu`

 To create a new Pebble project:
 `pebble new-project yourprojectname`

-To build it enter project folder and then:
+To build a project enter its folder and use:
 `pebble build`

-If you want to create a PebbleJs project you can use the pebblejs folder available in /home/ubuntu/pebblejs
+If you want to create a PebbleJs project you can use the pebblejs template folder available in /home/ubuntu/pebblejs
-`cd pebblejs`

-To build it the available example just type:
-`pebble build`

-In order to write your PebbleJs app edit:
+All you need to do is customize:
 `/home/ubuntu/pebblejs/appinfo.json`
 and write your code in:
 `/home/ubuntu/pebblejs/src/js/app.js`